simoncaron/ansible-role-certbot-cloudflare/README.md

 This install method is currently experimental and may or may not work across all Linux distributions.

-#### Webroot Certificate Generation

-When using the `webroot` creation method, a `webroot` item has to be provided for every `certbot_certs` item, specifying which directory to use for the authentication.
-Also, make sure your webserver correctly delivers contents from this directory.

-#### DNS-01 Challenge with Cloudflare
+### DNS-01 Challenge with Cloudflare

-When using the `dns-cloudflare` creation method, you need to configure Cloudflare DNS credentials:
+You need to configure Cloudflare DNS credentials:

     certbot_cloudflare_email: "your-email@example.com"
     certbot_cloudflare_api_key: "your-global-api-key"